Chart Color Schemes

 Health performance in Millmerran is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Only approximately 46% (~1,560 people) of Millmerran's total population has private health cover, which is lower than the national average of 55.3%.
-The most prevalent medical conditions in Millmerran are arthritis (affecting 11.2% of residents) and asthma (9.1%).
-In contrast, 61.9% of residents report having no medical ailments, compared to 63.4% across the rest of Queensland.
-Millmerran has a higher proportion of seniors aged 65 and over (23.8%, or 805 people), compared to the rest of Queensland at 21.5%.
-The health outcomes among seniors in Millmerran present some challenges, broadly aligning with the general population's health profile.
+The most frequent medical conditions are arthritis (affecting 11.2% of residents) and asthma (9.1%).
+Around 61.9% of residents claim to be free from medical ailments, compared to 63.4% in the rest of Queensland.
+Millmerran has a higher proportion of seniors aged 65 and over, at 23.8% (809 people), compared to 21.5% in the rest of Queensland.
+Senior health outcomes face some challenges, largely mirroring the overall population's health profile.

 Frequently Asked Questions - Health